TRADITION AND PASSION BEHIND ZONA BLU

 Opened in 2015, Zona Blu quickly became a local favorite, a foodie destination, and a place for the “in the know” tourists and food critics alike.
 In 2016, Zona Blu was voted one of the top 5 new restaurants in Broward and Palm Beach County by City & Shore Magazine and the accolades continue to this day.

 Zona Blu is not a restaurant “concept”, rather, it is a restaurant that was created by actual Sardinians who share a love for the island that they call home.
-Our passion for the food and wine that we are privileged to enjoy on the island, a sense of family that has contributed to the longevity of Sardinians, and our desire to bring all of the best attributes that Sardinia has to offer to South Florida, culminated in the creation of Zona Blu!
+Our passion for the food and wine that we are privileged to enjoy on the island, a sense of family, and our desire to bring all of the best attributes that Sardinia has to offer to South Florida, culminated in the creation of Zona Blu!

 “A Kent’ Annos”!
 (To 100 Years!)